VisionEval/VisionEval/changelog/test-architecture.md

 ## Files

 You can generate a file summary using the following line of code.
-You should drop the changelog file from the list manually (since it will always be one commit out of date).

 ```
 git diff --compact-summary development-next